02 October 2023-

 Numbers of internally displaced people (IDPs) have been increasing every year since 1998, in part because those who were already living in displacement did not have the support they required to return home or find a new one; and in part because new waves of violence, conflicts and disasters kept pushing more people out of their homes.
 Part of this increase in the figures is also linked with improvements in the availability and in the quality of information on IDPs – an essential step towards developing effective support and prevention.

-This year’s conference will highlight progress in monitoring, reporting on and understanding the scale, drivers, risks and impacts of internal displacement in different contexts and countries.
-Significant gaps remain in our knowledge of this issue, but promising practices are being implemented by many partners who will share their experiences for others to learn from and adapt.
+This year’s conference highlighted progress in monitoring, reporting on and understanding the scale, drivers, risks and impacts of internal displacement in different contexts and countries.
+Significant gaps remain in our knowledge of this issue, but promising practices are being implemented by many partners, many of whom shared their experiences for others to learn from and adapt.

 Internal displacement has received more and more attention in recent years, including through the United Nations Secretary General’s High-Level Panel on internal displacement and the appointment of a Special Adviser on Solutions to Internal Displacement.
 Over the past decades, other initiatives have contributed to raising awareness on the need to invest more efforts in resolving this issue, and building capacities to do so at the local, national and global levels.